scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 6 AP
 - **Range:** self
 - **Duration:** concentration, 10 minutes
-- **Damage Type:** Piercing
+- **Damage Type:** piercing

 You create a swirling cloud of teeth around yourself.
-These teeth fill gaps in your armor, if you roll 4 or less defense die add a defense die, otherwise improve 1 defense die.
-The cloud extends to all adjacent tiles, any creature entering it for the first time or starting their turn there must make a defense save against your spellcasting.
-On hit they take a wound and gain Slow 1.
+The teeth fill gaps in your armor.
+If you roll 4 or less defense dice you add a defense die, otherwise improve a defense die to a superior defense die.
+The cloud extends to all adjacent tiles.
+Any creature that enters the cloud for the first time this round or starts their turn there makes a defense roll against your spellcasting roll.
+On hit they take a wound in piercing damage and gain Slow 1 until the end of their next turn.

-The cloud's area increases by 1 and you improve a defense die with a superior defense die for each level cast above 2nd.
+The cloud's area increases by 1 and you add or improve a defense die for each level cast above 2nd.

 ___
 #### Command